 Campbell Page will only record your email address if you send us an email, online enquiry or agree to sign up to our newsletter.
 It will only be used for the purpose for which you have provided it and will not be added to other mailing lists unless you agree to do so.

-Should you have concerns with regard to the way your email information is being managed by Campbell Page, you can contact us on the enquiry box at the bottom of this page or send an email to firstname.lastname@example.org.
-Alternatively, you can unsubscribe from our mailing lists by clicking the link here and following the prompts.
+Should you have concerns with regard to the way your email information is being managed by Campbell Page, you can contact us on the enquiry box at the bottom of this page or send an email to email@example.com.
+Alternatively, you can unsubscribe from our mailing lists by emailing firstname.lastname@example.org with the subject line ‘Unsubscribe’.

 When you sign our consent form, you are authorising the use and disclosure by Campbell Page of any photographs, footage, words, images, quotes or other comments which identify you in connection with our website, newsletter, social media, or any other activity.